 Educators value after-school program Trump wants to nix

+As one group of squealing, chanting students smack a ball into the pavement in a heated game of four square, another finishes an after-school writing lesson inside Circleville Elementary School.
 Later in the library, an instructor guides other students in a role-playing activity on how to handle criticism from a sassy friend.
-The children already snacked on breakfast bars and apple juice.

 Add your comments below